RecipeStripper

 Why switch from Copy Me That to RecipeStripper?

 Three common reasons people switch: (1) inline ingredient quantities — quantities appear inside each cooking step, so "add the flour" displays as "add 2 cups all-purpose flour" without scrolling up.
 (2) Zero friction — no signup, no install, no app store.
 Paste a URL and cook.
-(3) Mobile-first cooking — Cook Mode keeps the phone screen on, large tap targets work with floury knuckles, and the page loads in under a second on a 4G connection.
+(3) Mobile-first cooking — Cook Mode keeps the phone screen on, and large tap targets work well in a kitchen setting.

 Can I use RecipeStripper and Copy Me That together?